WinterCCC/WinterCCC.github.io/_pages/markdown.md

 - I also enjoy skiing, diving, and other sports.

-- And a amateur photographer.
+- And I am a amateur photographer.